 The logic behind this site is brilliant.
-It's a win-win-win situation for the starving, the internet user, and the sponsors: in practical terms they receive cost-effective, feelgood public relations, especially powerful in helping promote ethical brands.
+It's a win-win-win situation for the starving, the internet user and the sponsors.
+The companies get cost-effective, feel-good public relations, especially powerful when helping to promote ethical brands.

 Where does the food go?

-The Hunger Site is a US-driven site, so while two-thirds of the donations go to alleviating hunger in the developing world, one third helps those within the US.
-Yet clicks from anywhere in the world count (the UK is the second-biggest clicker).
+The Hunger Site is a US site, and while two-thirds of the donations go to alleviating hunger in the developing world, one third helps those within the US.
+Yet clicks from anywhere in the world count.

 How it really works

 The Hunger Site is a very clever idea.
-In effect it's an advertising site where much of the profit is distributed to charity.
-Though, in actual fact, the organisation behind the site these days, GreaterGood, isn't a charity - it's a profit-making company.
+In effect, it's an advertising site where much of the profit is distributed to charity.
+In actual fact, the organisation behind the site these days, GreaterGood, isn't a charity - it's a profit-making company.

 It makes its money by selling merchandise on the back of the site itself.
-However, crucially all the charity click money goes to feed the starving.
+But crucially, all the charity click money goes to feed the starving.
 And as you don't need to buy anything and the charities themselves confirm they get the cash, who cares?